bitovi/academy/src/typescript/3-types.md

 ### The problem

-In this exercise, we will update `2b-date-export.ts` to:
+In this exercise, we will create our own typed variable by updating `2b-date-export.ts` to:

-- Create a variable that takes a type of Date.
+- Create a `let` variable that takes a type of Date.
 - Assign that variable to an instance of `Date`
 - Export that variable as the default export.